Optimal low-rank posterior covariance approximation in linear Gaussian inverse problems on Hilbert spaces: Optimal approximations of covariance operators

 where $(e_i)_i$ is an ONB of $\mathcal{H}$ satisfying $g(U)=\sum_{i}^{}\Lambda_i(g(U))e_i\otimes e_i$. \end{restatable}

 A coercive and Gateaux differentiable function has a global minimum, that can be found among its stationary points.
-The following lemma establishes the coercivity of $J_f$ over every finite-dimensional subspace of $\mathcal{H}$.
+The following lemma establishes the coercivity of $J_f$ over every finite-dimensional subspace of $\B(\R^r,\mathcal{H})$, that is, it establishes the coercivity of $J_f$ over $\mathcal{B}(\R^r,\H)$ for every finite-dimensional subspace $\mathcal{V}$ of $\H$.